top of page

 4.

 God also has blessings in store for believers waiting for His return.
 As we try with the help of His Holy Spirit to live godly lives, things happen that disrupt along the way.
 Trials are sometimes of our own sin and folly but sometimes we find ourselves in the midst of tribulation not of our own making.
 We also have promises from the Lord that bring our only lasting comfort from a Well that is so deep we can never exhaust it.
-The epistles of the Apostle Paul speak of times when he was comforted by deliverance but mostly comforted during the trial, and that was enough.
+The epistles of the Apostle Paul speak of times when he was comforted by deliverance but mostly comforted during trials, and that was enough.

 In I Thes.
 4:13-18, Paul records the comfort of a promise to those who have lost a dear loved one, a most overwhelming loss.
 Please read these verses aloud with your group.
 Perhaps some may feel free to share how the Lord personally comforted in this situation.